 Although these two terms are often used interchangeably, they actually deal with different aspects of inventory optimization.

 Inventory control involves warehouse management.
 This includes:

-Inventory management, on the other hand, is a boarder term that covers how you obtain, store, and profit from raw materials and finished goods alike.
-The right stock, at the right levels, in the right place, at the right time, and at the right cost.
+Inventory management, on the other hand, is a broader term that covers how you obtain, store, and profit from raw materials and finished goods alike.
+The right stock, at the right levels, in the right place, at the right time, at the right cost.